 In the care of the occupants there was and is hardly any interest in these forces, such as the violent movements on the head, and their possible effects.

-Especially Mild Traumatic Brain Injury will be overlooked.
+Mild Traumatic Brain Injury, such as Coup Contrecoup injury, will easily be overlooked.

 Crash description of front part in brief